silverswedlund/sylvarus-mkdocs/docs/gods/loki/index.md

   Your browser does not support the audio element.
 </audio>

-"Corpse Party: Blood Covered OST - Chapter 1's Main Theme (Extended).mp4"
+"Corpse Party: Blood Covered OST - Chapter 1's Main Theme (Extended)"

 ---